IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 If this value is set, Dataverse will examine all JARs in the specified directory and will use them to add new metadata export formats or (if the machine-readable name used in :ref:`export-dataset-metadata-api` is the same) replace built-in metatadata export formats.

-If this value is not set (the default), Dataverse will load any external exporters.
+If this value is not set (the default), Dataverse will not load any external exporters.

 If you place a new JAR in this directory, you must restart Payara for Dataverse to load it.